List of Fruits Basket characters: Kinu Soma

 Kinu Soma (草摩 帛, Sōma Kinu) is the daughter of Hatori Soma and Mayuko Shiraki.
 She is a university student.
-She stated that she doesn't want to become a doctor like her father, but rather, "doing something that doesn't require a lot of effort would be nice."
+She stated that she does not want to become a doctor like her father, but rather, "doing something that doesn't require a lot of effort would be nice."
 Kinu lives in an old, Soma-owned house, watching over her two younger cousins Hajime and Mutsuki during the school year.

 Rio Mosca

 Rio Mosca (リオ・モスカ, Mosuka Rio) is the son of Saki Hanajima.
 His father is a foreigner.
 He is a third year middle school student and a member of the Go club (dedicated to the ancient board game), along with his friends Shiki Soma and Chizuru Soma.
-According to Rio's uncle, his mother's mysterious psychic abilities don't transfer to male family members, so presumably, Rio is a normal kid.
+According to Rio's uncle, his mother's mysterious psychic abilities do not transfer to male family members, so presumably, Rio is a normal kid.
 He is described by Sawa as being calm and gentle.